-- place the MVR windows manually. - The more MVR windows you need, the larger you can set the grid row and column quantities. - When you select and drag an input source, PVW or PGM to an MVR editing area, a green rectangle appears indicating the object you are dragging and a blue rectangle appears indicating the actual window size.
-The actual window size depends on the input source resolution. - Quickly clear all the MVR windows. - Open the MVR settings window where you can adjust the MVR window position and size, and set the color for the MVR window name, border or background.
+place the MVR windows manually.

+- The more MVR windows you need, the larger you can set the grid row and column quantities. - When you select and drag an input source, PVW or PGM to an MVR editing area, a green rectangle appears indicating the object you are dragging and a blue rectangle appears indicating the actual window size.
+The actual window size depends on the input source resolution.

+- Suickly clear all the MVR windows. - Creation and size, and set the color for the MVR window name, border or background.